What Makes New Orleans So Fun? These Experiences Say It All

 The daytime view shows Lafitte's Blacksmith Shop Bar in the French Quarter, a historical establishment with a distinctive appearance.
 The building features old brick walls and a traditional French Quarter design, with wooden shutters and wrought-iron details.

 There are other places to go in the city if you want to dress up and have a quiet drink in a beautiful space.
-Lafitte’s is a dark dive bar 350 years in the making.
+However, Lafitte’s is a dark dive bar 350 years in the making.

 Try the Burger and a Monsoon at Port of Call